kba/anno-frontend/README.md

 - `annotationList`: Options for the list display
   - `sortedBy`:     Sort key: `date`, `datereverse` or `title`
   - `allCollapsed`: Collapse (`true`) or expand (`false`) all annotations
+- `purlTemplate` A string template for the persistent URL. `{{ slug }}` will be replaced by the slug of the annotation
+- `purlId` Annotation ID of the persistent URL.
+Should begin with the URL of `annoEndpoint`
 - `token`: Function or token.
 The literal token.
 Don't use this option without SSL/TLS encryption.
 Function must be synchronous.
 - `tokenEndpoint`: URL of the endpoint providing the JSON Webtoken